CUH Logo

 How does a PCA work?

 The PCA system is attached to you through an infusion into a vein in your arm.
-You control the system with a hand held button (other ways of activating the system is available if you do not have full use of your hands).
+You control the system with a handheld device with a button; other ways of activating the system are available if you do not have full use of your hands.
 When you feel pain, you should push the button on your PCA handset and a small amount of pain relief will be delivered directly into your bloodstream.
-A reduction in pain should be felt within a few minutes; if not you can press the button again once the green light is visible on the handheld device.
+A reduction in pain should be felt within a few minutes; if not you can press the button again once the red light is visible on the handheld device.

 Who controls the PCA?